Sunday 23 September Captain Digorie Piper and his Merry Medieval Pirates

 19th May: Cecilia Le Poer Power and Amadou Diagne

 The 2019 season ticket is available online at a very special price: £38 adults/£20 students.
-You can book your seat(s) online here.
 Alternatively, you can email Rossella if you want to buy tickets direct.
-Please, note that the children's event Captain Digorie and his Piper is not part of the subscription.
+Please, note that the children's event Captain Digorie Piper and his Merry Medieval Pirates is not part of the season ticket subscription.

 Sunday 17th June: Mariangela Vacatello

 Born in Naples (Italy), Mariangela is recognised worldwide as an exceptionally gifted artist:

 She was awarded Second Prize at the Franz Liszt International Piano Competition in 1999 at the age of 17; Finalist and Worldwide Audience Award at the 2009 Van Cliburn International Piano Competition; 1st Prize Top of the World International Piano Competition 2009, Laureate Prize Queen Elisabeth International Music Competition in 2007.
 She has performed at the Wigmore Hall, Bridgewater Hall in Manchester, Walt Disney Hall, Montpellier Festival, Weill Hall in NYC, and the Oriental Centre in Shanghai.

 Mariangela will be one of the guests at In Tune programme on BBC Radio 3 on Friday 15th June around 6pm.
 For podcast and online listening, please click here.

 The internationally-knwon pianist Mariangela Vacatello will meet our students!

 As a former Yamaha student, Mariangela will tell us about her early studies and her experience as a student in a Yamaha school first and in a Conservatoire afterwards.
 She will also talk about practice and passion, and how they can co-exist successfully.
 Mariangela will also perform and answer any questions coming from the young audience.